GauthierBassereau/A-R-G-O-S/README.md

 Encode text instructions using Dinov3 text encoder + CLIP + T5M
 Encode proprioception using simple MLP
-Flow matching DiT predict next step encoded data (image + proprioception) Decoder of proprioception to get actions.
+Flow matching DiT predict next step encoded data (image + proprioception) Decode of proprioception to get actions.
-Decoder of imags (optional, for visualization purpose)
+Decode of images (optional, for visualization purpose)

-Extremely simple.
-And I think it is very close to what Toyota Research Institute has published recently, [LBMs](https://arxiv.org/pdf/2504.02792), or another paper called [Video Generation as Robot policy](https://arxiv.org/pdf/2508.00795).
+Very simple idea.
+I think it is very close to what Toyota Research Institute has published recently, [LBMs](https://arxiv.org/pdf/2504.02792), or another paper called [Video Generation as Robot policy](https://arxiv.org/pdf/2508.00795), or another even more recent project from Unitree [unifolm-world-model-action](https://github.com/unitreerobotics/unifolm-world-model-action/tree/main)

 ---

 ## Model Architecure
+Image Encoder: Dinov3, ViT Large
-It is a DiT backbone with added cross-attention to:
+World Model: DiT backbone with added cross-attention layer to:
 - Text tokens
 - Action tokens
 - Context tokens
-(Those are all trained with Classifier Free Guidance)
+*Trained with Classifier Free Guidance*

 ## Timeline
 - [x] DINO encoder for image and text loaded from torch hub.
 - [x] Create the Image and text pairs dataset streamed from huggingface
-- [ ] Train Decoder on Image dataset as an Auto-Encoder to be able to have visual interpretaion of futur predictions.
+- [x] Train Decoder on Image dataset as an Auto-Encoder to be able to have visual interpretaion of futur predictions.
 - [ ] Pre-train the flow matching Dit using the Image dataset.
 Exactly like a text to image generation model.
 - [ ] Create the video and instructions pairs dataset streamed from hugginface
 - [ ] Train the flow matching Dit using the Video dataset.